March of the Living: Nuremberg Laws: 90 Year Commemoration: September 2025

-Response to the October 7 Hamas attack on Israel
+Response to the October 7 attacks on Israel

-The 2024 March of the Living took place in the aftermath of the October 7, 2023 Hamas attack on Israel, and the rise in antisemitism worldwide.
+The 2024 March of the Living took place in the aftermath of the Gaza war, and the rise in antisemitism worldwide.
 55 Holocaust Survivors took part in the 2024 March of the Living, including 7 Holocaust survivors from Israel, who survived the October 7th attacks.
 One of them, French Israeli Holocaust survivor Daniel Luz, lit a memorial torch at the March of the Living ceremony stating the following:

-"My name is Daniel Luz.
-I was born in France in 1933, and during the war years I was with my family in three concentration camps… We were saved by a miracle.
-But 10 of my mother's brothers and sisters, and also two of my cousins were murdered not far from here, in the terrible Auschwitz.

-In 1949 I arrived in the State of Israel.
-I started breathing again.
-Immediately after I married my wife Ruthie, we moved to Kibbutz Nirim, in the Negev.
-After her death, I moved to Kibbutz Be'eri.
-This year, on the sixth of October, we celebrated the kibbutz's 78th birthday.
+"This year, on the sixth of October, we celebrated the kibbutz's 78th birthday.
 On October 7, we were hostages in our home, when Hamas terrorists entered the kibbutz.
 We were deathly afraid.
 It was even scarier than I remember as a child in that war.
-We, the survivors of the Holocaust, who established a home and a state, which is are our great victory over the Nazis and antisemitism, light this torch in memory of those who perished in the Holocaust, and in memory of those murdered on October 7."
+We, the survivors of the Holocaust, who established a home and a state, which is our great victory over the Nazis and antisemitism, light this torch in memory of those who perished in the Holocaust, and in memory of those murdered on October 7."